-Proceeds from this campaign will go solely towards running the WIJO Mentors program:
+Proceeds from the 2022 campaign will once again go solely towards running the WIJO Mentors program:

 -Bolstering yearly honorariums for mentors

 -Covering general administrative costs to maintain the program year-round

 -Launching a brand-new scholarship fund for applicants in future seasons